mmernik/net-almanac/trunk/almanac/README.txt

 Some notes to run the server.

+Dependencies are:
+django v1.0
+tags v0.3
+twill v0.9

+** Installation Instructions **
 Before you run, you need to install django v1.0: http://www.djangoproject.com/download/ and tags v0.3: